BayAreaMetro/Spatial-Analysis-Mapping-Projects/Regional-Goods-Movement/README.md

 Output:

-This process created 9 output vector feature classes, each following a patterned namming convention followed by the goods movement or supply chain class and 'rc' or reclassifed to to disambiguate each feature.
+This process created 9 output vector feature classes, each following a patterned naming convention followed by the goods movement or supply chain class and 'rc' or reclassifed to to disambiguate each feature.
 Examples of that convention are provided below.

 - [NC_Mega_Region_Emp_Density_GoodsMvmtClass_RC (Raster)](#feature-classes--csvs)
 - [NC_Mega_Region_Emp_Density_SupplyChainClass_RC (Raster)](#feature-classes--csvs)